Workshop 2: The Interplay Between Digital Sovereignty and Development

 Impact

 How can we have a digital sovereignty when we don’t have our large language models?
 Our large language models that should eventually protect also our cultural languages.
+So this is the issue with digital sovereignty.
+You have to produce something first in order to really have sovereignty.

 Speaker

-Audience member (Minister of Science and Education, Republic of Croatia)
+Audience member (Minister from Croatia)

 Reason